miracl/amcl/version3/java/README.md

 python3 config64.py

-Choose options 1, 17 and 22, for example.
+Choose options 1, 17 and 23, for example.

 Once the library is configured, you can compile and install with maven:

 cd amcl
 mvn clean install

-Testing will be carried outd uring the installation process.
+Testing will be carried out during the installation process.